 Once you have captured an animal, you must do something with it.
 The law forbids WCOs from keeping animals in traps for more than a short time.
-In many cases, the law does not allow moving the animal to another location.
+In many cases, the law does not allow moving the animal and releasing it at another location.

 “Relocation” refers to moving and releasing an animal within its home range.
 Relocation is sometimes referred to as onsite release, and is usually a short distance away from the capture point.